doniseferi/threat-modelling-notes-and-tool/README.md

 <td id="threat-title-property" role="rowheader" tabindex="0">**Possible Mitigation(s):**</td>

-<td tabindex="0" role="gridcell" headers="threat-title-property"><style scoped="scoped">p { margin : 2px; }</style> Access to the Azure Key Vault management plane should be restricted by choosing appropriate Role-Based Access Control (RBAC) roles and privileges in accordance with the principle of least privilege.
+<td tabindex="0" role="gridcell" headers="threat-title-property"> Access to the Azure Key Vault management plane should be restricted by choosing appropriate Role-Based Access Control (RBAC) roles and privileges in accordance with the principle of least privilege.
 Over permissive or weak authorization rules may potentially permit data plane access (e.g. a user with Contribute (RBAC) permissions to Key Vault management plane may grant themselves access to the data plane by setting the Azure Key Vault access policy).
 Refer : <a href="https://aka.ms/tmt-th181 ">https://aka.ms/tmt-th181 </a></td>

 </tr>